 Here at Compare Cover, we're lucky to be a stone's throw away from the captivating Lake District National Park.
 Located in the North West of England, the Lake District is renowned amongst keen walkers for its dramatic scenery with rolling hills, imposing mountains, and of course, vast lakes.

-If you're looking for a 'staycation' this summer, the Lake District National Park could be the ideal playground for you and your doggy companion, with lots of places to see and things to do, with a plethora of dog-friendly pubs, cottages and restaurants.
+If you're looking for a 'staycation' this summer, the Lake District National Park could be the ideal playground for you and your canine companion, with lots of places to see and things to do, with a plethora of dog-friendly pubs, cottages and restaurants.

-To celebrate National Parks Week, which will run from Monday 23rd July to Sunday 29th July, we've decided to take a look at some great walking routes for you and your furry friend to enjoy in our favourite national park.
+In this article, we'll take a look at some great walking routes for you and your furry friend to enjoy in our favourite national park.

 Distance: 5 miles